![]() |

 LiaBraaten's

-easy-going stage manner ~ combined with his dazzling and versatile
+easy-going stage manner - combined with his dazzling and versatile

-performances across an eclectic gamut of genres and disciplines ~ as a
+performances across an eclectic gamut of genres and disciplines - as a

 Bob Dylan & Kevin McHale

-Recognized today by multitudes as "the second
+Recognized today in the media and by multitudes as "the second

 and neighbors in northern Minnesota.
 Following his successful,